 The additional eligibility criteria are:

-- you’re responsible for a child aged 16 or younger who normally lives with you
+- you’re responsible for a child aged 16 or younger who is in full-time education

 - you’re aged 65 or older

 - you get any UK armed forces benefit or pension